LemonNES/LemonNES/README.md

 • Super Mario Bros 3 - Doesn't Boot

+# Beta
+LemonNES Is Currently In Beta, If You Find Any Issues With The Code, Please Report Them By Creating A Pull Request.

 # Disclaimer
  NES is a trademark of Nintendo.
 LemonNES isn't associated with Nintendo in any way.